New Commemorative Coin: 250th Session of Rajya Sabha

 The metal composition of the ₹250 coin will consist of Pure Silver (99.9%).
 The coin will weigh 40 grams and have a diameter of 44 mm, featuring 200 serrations along the edge.
 The coin's description is as follows.

-The reverse of the coin will feature the image of Parliament House with National Flag on top and seating arrangement of Rajya Sabha Chamber along with the portrait of 'Mahatma Gandhi' in the center.
+Reverse: This face of the coin will feature the image of Parliament House with National Flag on top and seating arrangement of Rajya Sabha Chamber along with the portrait of 'Mahatma Gandhi' in the center.
 The inscription "राज्य सभा का 250 वां सत्र” in Hindi and “250th Session of Rajya Sabha” in English is depicted on upper and lower periphery of the coin with the year "2019" below the image of Parliament House.

 Comments